This article will discuss the different types of beetles in Delaware.

 39. Broad-Necked Root Borer

 This beetle is usually a dull black color with a thick, hard exoskeleton.
-It’s often called the ant-like longhorn because its body shape is reminiscent of an ant, and it has long antennae.
+It’s often called the ant-like longhorn because its body shape is reminiscent of an ant and has long antennae.

-These types of Beetles are mostly found on flowers during the day and hunt for prey at night.
-When threatened, it will sometimes curl up into a ball to look like an ant or insect.
+These types of beetles are mostly found in flowers during the day and hunt for prey at night.
+It sometimes curls into a ball to look like an ant or insect when threatened.
 This can make it difficult for predators to eat them!

 It’s important to be able to identify these types of beetles in Delaware so that we can help protect them from extinction.
 Insects are vital to our environment and have been around since before the dinosaurs!